alien4cloud/alien4cloud.github.io/documentation/1.1.0/devops_guide/lamp_stack_tutorial/lamp_stack.markdown

 We will see all steps to go through the stack component definition and have a runnable example.

+{%note%}
+The components of the Wordpress stack are in version 2.0.0.
+This version was released after some tests, with success, on Ubuntu 12.04 and 14.04.
+{%endnote%}

 {% info %}
 Regarding TOSCA component definition we are using the WD03 version for this tutorial.
 {% endinfo %}